msolorio/project-ideas/readme.md

-*Each of these examples could be done*
-- just front end (get practice specifically on front end)
-- front end and back end (practice communicating between the two)

-*The front end portion could be done*
-- in vanilla javascript
-- in react

 ## list of ideas
-- :star: go through algorithm problems on freecodecamp
-	- and solve each in as many ways as possible
-	- use problems as jumping off points for other problems to solve
-	- as an exercise try breaking out function into smaller functions
 - an app that tracks study hours
+- a grocery app
+	- keeps track of current inventory in the fridge
+	- allows for creation of a grocery list
+- a game of battleship
 - note taking app
-- go through algorithms on https://projecteuler.net/ and code them out with objects and arrays
 - recreate Trello
 - create a javascript framework
 - a scheduling app
 	- scheduling trains
 	- scheduling people to certian trains
 	- personal calandar scheduling app
-- a grocery app
-	- keeps track of current inventory in the fridge
-	- allows for creation of a grocery list
 - a hacking game where commands are entered into a terminal interface in the browser
 - an online store
-- a game of battleship
 - a game of cards like go fish or 21
 - a command line program
 - a website to showcase my music